-- carry out their duties as a Council member in good faith, honestly and for proper purposes consistent with the interests of the University; - avoid conflicts between their personal interests and those of the University; and - exercise independent judgment in relation to matters coming before the Council. - 2.2.2 Must at all times exercise the degree of care and diligence in the performance of the functions of a member, whether within or outside the State, that a reasonable person in that position would reasonably be expected to exercise in the Council's circumstances [clause 1(1)(b) of Schedule 1 of the ECU Act].
+- carry out their duties in good faith, honestly and for proper purposes consistent with the interests of the University; - avoid conflicts between their personal interests and those of the University; and - exercise independent judgment in relation to matters coming before the Council and or Council Body on which they serve.

+2.2 exercise care and diligence

-- exercise due diligence and care in carrying out their functions; - exercise any special skills or experience that a member might possess in arriving at decisions on matters coming before the Council; - have informed themselves to the extent reasonably necessary to make such decisions; - rationally believe the decisions they make to be in the best interests of the University; and - respect the often confidential nature of material coming before Council and abide by any restrictions on the disclosure of information agreed by the Council. - 2.2.3 Must at all times act in the best interests of the University and give precedence to the interests of the University over the interests of any person appointing or electing a member [clause 1(1)(c) of Schedule 1 of the ECU Act].
+- exercise due diligence and care in carrying out their functions; - exercise any special skills or experience that a Member might possess to assist the Council (or Council Body) to arrive at a decision; - have informed themselves to the extent reasonably necessary to make such decisions; - rationally believe the decisions they make to be in the best interests of the University; and - respect the often confidential nature of material coming before the Council (or Council Body) and abide by any restrictions on the disclosure of information agreed by the Council (or Council Body).

+2.3 act in the best interests of the University and give precedence to the interests of the University over the interests of any person appointing or electing a member ensure that any information received in their capacity as a Member (not only information that the general law would protect as confidential) is not disclosed if that would allow any person to gain a direct or indirect advantage or cause detriment to the University.

-- when voting on a matter before Council, give precedence to the interests of the University as a whole over the interests of any representative affiliation or association; and - place the University's interests above their personal employment or other interests and not use their position for private gain or advantage. - 2.2.4 Must not, whether within or outside the State, make improper use of information acquired by virtue of the position of member to gain, directly or indirectly, an advantage for any person or to cause detriment to the University [clause 1(1)(d) of Schedule 1 of the ECU Act].
+- when voting on a matter, give precedence to the interests of the University as a whole over the interests of any representative affiliation or association; and - place the University's interests above their personal employment or other interests and not use their position for private gain or advantage.

+2.4 not make improper use of information to gain an advantage for any person or to cause detriment to the University